Reimagining the Delta Workforce

-In addition to the Reimagining the Delta Workforce, the DRA prioritizes workforce development in its SEDAP investments, investing more than $14 million into projects that have expanded simulation labs, purchased equipment for training programs in nursing, trucking, auto mechanics, and aerospace, and grown programs that provide direct skills training to the region's workforce.
+In addition to the Reimagining the Delta Workforce, the DRA prioritizes workforce development in its SEDAP investments, investing into projects that have expanded simulation labs, purchased equipment for training programs in nursing, trucking, auto mechanics, and aerospace, and grown programs that provide direct skills training to the region's workforce.

 Total DRA Projects: 1,237

 Private Investment: $3,323.561,842